MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:HideCoursesInLandingPage
 ```

 The landing page for learners shows the names and description of the self-enroll and auto-enroll courses before logging in on the platform.
-This can be avoided by setting the configuration to **True** to allowing courses to be viewed only after log in.
+This can be avoided by setting the configuration to **True** to allow courses to be viewed only after log in.

-By default, this feature is disabled with value as **False**, allowing learners to view the self-enroll and auto-enroll courses before they log in to the training portal.
+By default, this feature is disabled with value as **False**, allowing learners to view the self-enroll and auto-enroll courses before they sign in to the training portal.

 ![Hide landing page](../media/image%28465%29.png)